A modest proposal for the next phase of transit expansion in and around Cambridge…

 - Route 2 median branch/supplemental commuter line?

-- Greatly reduces demand for vehicle travel on Mass.
+- Reduces demand for vehicle travel on Mass.
 Ave./western Parkways

-The light rail lines could have very frequent stops and service and function like (greatly) enhanced bus routes, as light rail tends to do.
+The light rail lines could have very frequent stops and service, and be in-street.

-The red line extension would of course be a major project.
-Using the Route 2 corridor seems easier technically speaking, though it’s questionable whether it would have a significant level of service without being some kind of development corridor.
-The commuter rail alternative for that corridor would recognize the lower level of service while still providing service to the residents and businesses in that corridor – with the idea of reducing SOV use on Route 2.
+The Red Line extension, Orange Line extension, and restoration of the Green Line “A” Line would of course be major undertakings.
+For the Red Line, using the Route 2 corridor seems slightly easier, though it’s questionable whether it would have a significant level of service without being some kind of new development corridor.
+The commuter rail-style alternative (or something else) for that corridor would recognize the lower level of service while still providing service to the residents and businesses there, and into Alewife – with the idea of reducing SOV use on Route 2.

 The Red Line extension proper (Arlington-Lexington) would be a state-level project serving multiple municipalities.
-It has been talked about for decades, and was initially intended to be part of the Red Line extension from Harvard to Alewife, but was met with fervent opposition at the time in Arlington.
-Surely, Arlington of today would be of the opposite attitude.
+It has been talked about for decades, and was initially intended to be part of the Red Line extension from Harvard northward, but was met with fervent opposition at the time in Arlington.
+Surely, Arlington of today would be of the opposite attitude…?

-Of course, this is limited to lines that would run through or terminate in Cambridge.
-Almost any town you go to in any direction, streetcar lines would bring a lot of social and economic value, and for the most part, could go where streetcars historically went.
+While this is largely limited to lines that would run through or terminate in Cambridge, almost any town you go to in any direction, streetcar lines would bring a lot of social and economic value, and in many cases, could go where streetcars historically went.

 We should be thinking big and ending up somewhere in between here and there.